EpicWealthJourney/skills-github-pages/_posts/2024-12-06-myjourney.md

 **The Day My Reality Changed:**

 Thinking I could simply continue my job and recover from the back pain through ciropractic care and physical therapy, I kept working as a technician for 3 more years.
-Although, by 2016 it became obvious there was no way to proceed in the career I'd worked so hard to obtain mastery in.
+Although, by 2016 it became obvious.
+There was no way to proceed in the career I'd worked so hard to obtain mastery in.
 I spoke to my managers at the dealership for which I worked and asked them if they could please send me more jobs which would allow for less heavy lifting, pulling, or twisting.
-It was here I realized, if I wanted it my way I was on a fools errand.
+It was here I realized, if I wanted it my way I was on a fool's errand.

 They gave me lip service but the business needs what it needs.
 There was little to no change in workload.
 Maybe they didn't believe that I was in pain despite the fact I'd been trying muscle relaxants at night, prescribed to me by the neurosurgeon, to relieve the pain.
 I soon had to stop them because they would still be affecting me at work!
 "I can't drive customer cars like this!"
 I thought...

-As the reality began to sink in deeper and deeper into my thick stubbourn skull, "I can't do this for much longer" I came up with a plan.
+As the reality began to sink in deeper and deeper into my thick, stubborn skull, "I can't do this for much longer" I came up with a plan.
 I would go ahead and get a degree in engineering!
 I could at least start the classes while I was still working there.
 But I'd need accomodations.
 I would need to be able to attend night classes and be off on the weekend for Saturday classes.
 It was working beautifly!
 They gave me a position as the used car specialist inspecting and repairing used cars for the used car sales lot.
 This allowed me to work on weekdays only.
 But one fateful day everything changed...